Anti-French sentiment: Algeria

 The Algerian War had been underway since 1954.
 The Évian Accords of March 18, 1962, brought an end to the conflict.
 The Accords, which were reached during a cease-fire between French armed forces and the Algerian nationalist organization the FLN, began the process of transfer of power from the French to the Algerians.
 The Évian Accords intended to guarantee the rights and safety of the Pieds-Noirs, the French-speaking European settlers in an independent Algeria.

 In 1959, the Pieds-Noirs numbered 1,025,000, and accounted for 10.4% of the total population of French Algeria.
 However, rumors had already spread among the Pieds-Noirs that their choice would be between "the suitcase or the coffin".
 On the morning of July 5, 1962, the day Algeria became independent, seven companies of FLN troops entered the city of Oran when several European settlers fired shots at them.
 An outraged Arab mob swept into the Pieds-Noir neighborhoods, which had already been largely vacated, and attacked the estimated 40,000 remaining Pieds-Noirs.
 The violence lasted several hours, during which the mob cut the throats of many men, women and children.

 The number of Pieds-Noirs who fled Algeria totalled more than 800,000 between 1962 and 1964.

-Ivory Coast
+Côte d'Ivoire

 France's intervention in the civil war in Côte d'Ivoire has triggered anti-French violence by the "Young Patriots" and other groups.

-Mali

-In 2012 militant Islamist groups took control in the North.
-The Mali government asked France to send troops.
-They succeeded in retaking rebel areas.
-In February 2013, the French President, François Hollande and Mali's interim President, Dioncounda Traoré proclaimed victory in recaptured Timbuktu.
-In 2020 the military took power in a coup, and began attacking and ridiculing France's past and current roles.
-Paris attacked the harsh rule.
-French forces in Mali are preparing to move to friendlier hosts, such as Niger and Ivory Coast.